dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-android-for-work.md

 # Enable enrollment of Android for Work devices

-You can allow users to enroll their Android for Work devices with Intune.
-Android for Work lets workers use their smartphones at work.
-Android for Work helps keep work and personal information separate on their devices.
-To enable enrollment, you must add an Android for Work binding to Intune.
+To enable management of Android for Work devices, you must add an Android for Work binding to Intune.

-Once enrolled as an Android for Work device, you can deploy apps to managed devices.
-Apps and the data they access remain exclusively within the Android for Work environment on the device.
 To enroll devices that support Android for Work but were previously enrolled as regular Android device, the devices must be unenrolled and then re-enrolled.

 ## Add Android for Work Binding for Intune